menandmice/micetro_docs/guides/implementation-guide/central_ha.rst

 ``systemctl start mmcentral``

-Verify that you now have 2 servers, one primary, one secondary in :menuselection:`Tools --> Manage High availability``.
+Verify that you now have 2 servers, one primary, one secondary in :guilabel:`Tools --> Manage High availability``.

 Create a round robin DNS name for the high availability setup, i.e. two A records with the same name, but each with the IP address of the primary and secondary server respectively.